 For right image optimization, you need to find a balance between the image format, compression size and image dimensions.

-You can use these manual tools to compress your images before you upload them on your site.
+You can use these manual tools to compress your images before you upload them to your site.
 This will help you save space in your hosting account.
 Your load times will also be shorter since you will optimize each image before uploading it.

-And this is a 500 x 280 pixels thumbnail of the same picture which has been fully optimized with a resulting dimension of 792 x 528 pixels and a file size of 87,339 KB (0.87 MB, less than 20% of the original file size).
+And this is a 500 x 280 pixels thumbnail of the same picture which has been fully optimized with a resulting dimension of 792 x 528 pixels and file size of 87,339 KB (0.87 MB, less than 20% of the original file size).
 Click on the image to see/download the original image in full size and zoom in for details.

 Optimizing all images that are used in a website not only reduces the pages’ and site’s overall load time but, at the same time, offers your visitors a pleasant experience and will also boost your SEO ranking.
-Use the trips discussed in this article to optimize and scale down your images without compromising their quality.
+Use the tips discussed in this article to optimize and scale down your images without compromising their quality.
 This will leave you with pictures that are still attractive enough to be displayed on your site, plus shorter load times.